ContextMapper/contextmapper.github.io/_docs/faqs.md

 Update Site: [https://dl.bintray.com/contextmapper/context-mapping-dsl/updates/](https://dl.bintray.com/contextmapper/context-mapping-dsl/updates/)

+### How do I create an Eclipse project with a new CML model to start modeling my Context Map?
+Consult the page [Create CML Model](/docs/getting-started-create-project/) which describes how you setup your project to get started with modeling CML
+Context Maps.

 ### How do I create a new context map?
 Just create a file with the file extension **cml** (Context Mapping Language).
 Take a look at our example to get an idea how it looks like: [https://github.com/ContextMapper/context-mapper-examples](https://github.com/ContextMapper/context-mapper-examples)